Anxiety, Fear, Panic Attacks, Nervousness

 - Incessant internal chatter

 Some people with anxiety also suffer panic attacks.
-Panic attacks are a sudden surge of anxiety and fear that can make you feel like you are dying or going crazy.
-Your heart pounds, you can’t breathe, and you feel so vulnerable that if you have them on a regular basis it can cause you to withdraw from normal life.
+Panic attacks are a sudden surge of anxiety and fear that can make you feel like you’re dying or going crazy.
+Your heart pounds, you can’t breathe, and you feel so vulnerable that if you have them on a regular basis it can cause you to withdraw from life.

 As an alternative to medications, neurofeedback can often help people gently reduce or eliminate drugs as their brains learn to become and remain calmer and more stable.
 Many clients report that issues bother them less, their mind is quieter, they recover from stressful events faster and they need less medication.

 Note: We do not advocate patients stopping medication without medical advice.
-Abruptly discontinuing certain medications can induce a seizure.
+Abruptly discontinuing certain medications can cause seizures.
 Proper, medically-supervised weaning is imperative.

 How does neurofeedback reduce anxiety?